 The best dog-friendly Brighton hotels for a relaxing weekend break

-A dog-friendly Brighton hotel near the South Downs
+A peaceful dog-friendly hotel near the South Downs

 On the edge of the sweeping South Downs – the ideal place to spend a day with your four-legged friend – the dog-friendly White Horse sits on a cliff looking out across the English Channel.
 The hotel is located just outside Brighton city centre in the peaceful village of Rottingdean, between cosmopolitan Brighton Marina and the golf course at Peacehaven.